Best Baby Kick Counter Apps in 2026

 ★ 4.5 Free + Premium

-Some versions include reminder notifications to help you build a daily kick counting habit, which is genuinely useful.
-In most cases, consistency matters more than any one session.
-Gentle reminders at the same time each day can help you stick with the routine.
+Some versions include reminder notifications to help you build a daily kick-counting habit.
+That can be useful because consistency matters more than any one isolated session.
+Gentle reminders at the same time each day can make the habit easier to maintain.

-The app is pretty straightforward.
-It does what it promises.
-It doesn't include the educational depth of Count the Kicks or the broader pregnancy tools of ZenPregnancy.
-The free version typically includes basic tracking with charts and analysis available through in-app purchases.
+The app is straightforward and focused.
+It does not include the educational depth of Count the Kicks or the broader pregnancy tools of ZenPregnancy.
+The free version typically includes basic tracking, with charts and analysis available through in-app purchases.

 What's good